geofflamrock/stack/README.md

 ### `stack update`

-Updates the branches for a stack by merging each branch.
+Updates the branches for a stack by either merging or rebasing each branch.

 ```shell
 USAGE: